OnBoard vs Convene: Board Management Software Comparison 2024

 Customer Support Excellent (5/5) Excellent (5/5)

-In summary, OnBoard offers more advanced features and customization options, while Convene prioritizes simplicity and ease of use.
+In summary, OnBoard prioritises ease of use and getting a meeting run with minimal setup, while Convene offers deeper governance controls and more configuration.
 Both provide excellent customer support.
-The choice depends on your organization's specific needs and priorities.
+The choice depends on your organization’s specific needs and priorities.

 OnBoard